equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 When you need to specify a path as an argument this is a relative path from the current directory.
 Unix paths must use the forward-slash key (as backslash is reserved to escape certain characters) while windows originally used backslashed paths and now uses both (resolving paths in Windows now requires a )

-There are a few useful shortcuts that are almost essential
+There are a few useful short-cuts that are almost essential

 | Command        |  Character | Example
 | ------------- |:-------------:| -----:|